RESOURCES ⇢ ARTICLE

 Efficient.
 Professional.
 Exactly wrong.

-That staffing problem was a capability gap the customer couldn’t solve internally.
+That staffing problem was a capability gap that the customer couldn’t solve internally.
 Three months later, it showed up as a standalone contract.
 A competitor won it.
 The work could have been a contract modification on the PM’s existing program — a six-figure expansion that required nothing more than listening for ten more minutes and asking one question: “What would it look like if we helped you solve that?”

 The PM wasn’t bad at the job.
 The PM was doing the job exactly as the organization defined it: stay on agenda, manage the deliverables, don’t create scope problems.
-Nobody ever told them that the customer’s “off-topic” frustration was the most valuable thing said in that meeting.
+Nobody ever told them that the customer’s off-topic frustration was the most valuable thing said in that meeting.

 The Intelligence Gap Nobody’s Measuring

-Every CEO I talk to right now has one mandate: grow.
-Not abstract growth—real growth under real pressure.
-Budgets are tighter.
-Fixed-price contracts are more common.
-AI is reshaping expectations.
 And the people being asked to drive that growth aren’t just in business development anymore.
-Increasingly, CEOs are looking at operations and program management as the engine for contract growth—expanding task orders, protecting recompetes, finding adjacencies.
+CEOs are looking at operations and program management as the engine for contract growth — expanding task orders, protecting recompetes, and finding adjacencies.

 And yet organizations keep getting surprised by shrinking task orders, lost recompetes, and customers who disengage without warning.